jallen077/jallen077/README.md

 - 👋 Hi, I’m @jallen077
 - 👀 I’m interested in cooking, exercising, robotics, wearable technologies, prosthetics.
-- 🌱 I’m currently learning to code, learning to play guitar, and learning to sail.
+- 🌱 I’m currently coding new projects, learning to play guitar, and learning to sail.
 - 💞️ I’m looking to collaborate on coursera full stack cloud developer course, machine learning, and Neural Networks and Deep Learning.
 - 📫 How to reach me email is good joshallen06@gmail.com or link a file to my github for response!